-Sears Kay Ruins Trail is a 1.6 mile moderately trafficked out and back trail located near Scottsdale, AZ that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, birding, and backpacking and is accessible year-round.
+Sears Kay Ruins Trail is a 1.6 mile moderately trafficked out and back trail located near Scottsdale, AZ that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Sears Kay Ruin offers the visitor a glimpse of a distinctive lifestyle that existed long before Columbus.
 Self-guided 1-mile loop trail will take you through Hohokom Ruins.
 The site of Sears Kay Ruin was first occupied about 1500 AD.
 Point of Interest along the Great Western Trail.
 Listed on the National Register of Historic Places.
 Stay limit 1 day, day use only, no trailers.
 Please help us protect our national heritage.
 It is a priceless and a non-renewable resource.
 To report looting or vandalism at this or any other archeological or historic site please call 1-800-VANDALS.
 3 Ramadas w/ picnic tables & grills, trash service, no drinking water, paved parking for 8 vehicles.